rasata/sandman2/README.md

 should be soon.
 Getting there is currently the top priority.

 ## Pre-requisities
-This library is based on :
+This library is working well on these version of library : (be sure to have theses version to avoid error)
 - Python 2.7.2
   - python dependency :
     - cx_Oracle  (6.3.1)